flagpolejs/flagpole/docs/suite.md

 ### image(title: string, opts: any = {}): Scenario

 Creates a new Scenario of the Image request type.
-This will use probe-image-size library to grab only the first few bytes of the image (not download the entire thing).
+This will grab only the first few bytes of the image (not download the entire thing).
 This allows us to quickly test the basic properties.

 ```javascript
 suite.image("Make sure image loads and is correct width");